COVID-19 Vaccination in South Dakota

 What should you do before, after, and during your child's vaccination?

-- Your child will need 2 shots given 3 weeks (21 days) apart to get the most protection.
+- Your child will need two shots given three weeks (21 days) apart to get the most protection.

 - Tell the doctor or nurse about any allergies your child may have.